 Julie Layshock is an environmental chemist, educator, and researcher.
 She earned a PhD in Molecular and Environmental Toxicology from Oregon State University and is currently an Associate Professor of Chemistry at Pacific University.
 Dr. Layshock’s career spans research in environmental fate, analytical chemistry, and toxicology.
 With a commitment to sustainable practices, she has a record of peer-reviewed publications encompassing hydrocarbons, endocrine disruptors, air quality assessments, and water remediation.
 Notably, she has been acknowledged through a Fulbright Scholar grant, which enabled her to investigate nature-based solutions for pharmaceutical removal from water in Portugal.
 Dr. Layshock is dedicated to education, promoting sustainability, and international collaboration to solve environmental problems.

-Miranda Jackson, At-Large Student Representative
+Marina Steiner, At-Large Student Representative